ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lab/lab01.md

 If you get the above output, then you are ready to move to the next step.

-## Step 5: Add the function to draw an isosceles triangle
+## Step 5: Add the function to draw an equilateral triangle

 Now we are going to add two other functions: `drawTriangle` and `drawTwoTriangles`.
-The first  function should draw an [isosceles triangle](https://en.wikipedia.org/wiki/Isosceles_triangle) given the base, height, pen color and fill color.
+The first  function should draw an [equilateral triangle](https://en.wikipedia.org/wiki/Equilateral_triangle) given the length of a side, pen color and fill color.
 The base of the triangle should be along the x-axis as shown in the figure on top of this page.
-For the drawTriangle function, you will need the trigonometric functions in the Python math module.
-Add a line to import the math module at the top of the file.

 Keep the code that has the actual function calls *at the bottom* of the file, inside the `if __name__=='__main__':` block.

 The order should be: